 Since Disneyland first opened in 1955, Disney Parks have been practically obsessed with predicting the future… and more often than not, they’ve gotten it surprisingly right.
 The idea of lifting the curtain of time and exploring innovation and invention has been a driving force behind the Parks, as evidenced by Walt’s dedication of Tomorrowland in 1955: “A vista into a world of wondrous ideas, signifying Man's achievements...
 A step into the future, with predictions of constructed things to come.
 Tomorrow offers new frontiers in science, adventure and ideals.
 The Atomic Age, the challenge of Outer Space and the hope for a peaceful, unified world.”

 Through Tomorrowland, Disney accurately envisioned (and perhaps inadvertantly shaped) the look and feel of the Space Age.
 As tomorrow leapt forward, so did Walt’s vision, always retaining an optimistic and bright sense of unity.
 Eventually, though, the idea of showcasing actual scientific innovation became too daunting a task for designers constantly faced with progress moving too quickly.

 But Tomorrowland wouldn’t be Disney’s last attempt at imagining how society, enterprise, culture, and life might look in the distant future.
 Enter Horizons – one of the most cherished, beloved, and celebrated rides ever created by Disney’s Imagineers.
 This classic dark ride whisked guests away from today and into that vista of wondrous ideas, transporting them into the future they most wanted to see.

-Our in-depth Lost Legends series seeks to tell the full, behind-the-scenes stories of forgotten classics before their tales are lost to time.
+Our in-depth Lost Legends seek to tell the full, behind-the-scenes stories of forgotten classics before their tales are lost to time.
 We've looked back on the complete histories of Mr. Toad's Wild Ride, the original Star Tours, TOMB RAIDER: The Ride, Adventure Thru Inner Space, 20,000 Leagues Under the Sea, and so many more.
 And yet again, we’re calling on you to comment and share your memories to preserve one of Disney's greatest masterpieces ever for future generations who might one day wonder, “What was the big deal?”
 So off we go to the twenty-first century to bring Horizons back to life...

 EPCOT – a vista of wondrous ideas

-He said: “EPCOT will take its cue from the new ideas and new technologies that are now emerging from the creative centers of American industry.
+EPCOT will take its cue from the new ideas and new technologies that are now emerging from the creative centers of American industry.
 It will be a community of tomorrow that will never be completed, but will always be introducing, and testing, and demonstrating new materials and new systems.
-And EPCOT will always be a showcase to the world of the ingenuity and imagination of American free enterprise.”
+And EPCOT will always be a showcase to the world of the ingenuity and imagination of American free enterprise.